 Boarding at Gate E1 for the scheduled 21:10 departure was slightly delayed.
 After a few minutes in the Thai Royal Orchid lounge, boarding began at 21:00.
 Stepping on to the plane, I was immediately impressed.

 Singapore has refitted nine of its 20 777-200ERs with fantastic business-class seats.
-These aircraft have 26 seats in one cabin, and all of them have direct aisle access.
+These aircraft have 26 of them in one cabin just aft of the forward exits.
+All seats have direct aisle access.

 SeatGuru says each seat has 76 inches of pitch, the distance between a point on one seat and the same point on the seat in front.
 The key stat is each seat is – hold on to your butts – 30 inches wide.